Jmurr2525/Content-bot/README.md

-# TikTok-content-bot
+# Content-bot
-Automatically uploads content 3 times a day to tik tok using Dall-e
+Automates posting to social media, 3 times a day.
+Currently compatible for Instagram and tiktok

+## content
+Uses openAI api to generate photos using DALL-E, prompts are based off modern trends.